negrinho/deep_architect/CONTRIBUTING.md

-This guarantees that it is easy to maintain and store many different configurations, e.g., one configuration where the code is exercised with few resources and another configuration where the code is exercised in a longer run, e.g., see [here](https://github.com/negrinho/deep_architect/blob/merge_all/examples/tensorflow/benchmarks/).
+This guarantees that it is easy to maintain and store many different configurations, e.g., one configuration where the code is exercised with few resources and another configuration where the code is exercised in a longer run, e.g., see [here](https://github.com/negrinho/darch/tree/master/examples/mnist_with_logging).
 Each JSON file corresponds to a different configuration.
 We suggest including a `debug.json` to run a quick experiment to validate the functionality of both the code under `contrib/examples` and `deep_architect/contrib`.
-We recommend the use of config files for all but the most trivial examples.
+We recommend the use of configuration files for all but the most trivial examples.
+We often use the signature `python path/to/example/main.py -- config_filepath /path/to/config.json`
+for running examples, with all the information to run put in the configuration file.

 <!-- Separating the contribution according to the different modular components
 identified in the framework. -->
-Whether contributing examples or libraries, we recommend identifying the search spaces, searchers, evaluators, and datasets and splitting them into different files, e.g., [see]().
+Whether contributing examples or libraries, we recommend identifying the search spaces, searchers, evaluators, and datasets and splitting them into different files, e.g., [see](https://github.com/negrinho/darch/tree/master/deep_architect/searchers).
 Having these components into multiple files makes the dependencies more explicit and improves the reusability of the components.
 The framework is developed around these modular components.